Table of Contents

 If you do this a second time, holding the Shift key and clicking the Normal icon, you jump to the Parent Slide Layout on your Slide Master.

-If you have never used your Slide Master before, this is where you build the backbone of your presentation to make sure that all of the formatting and slides are correctly set up.
+If you have never used your Slide Master before, this is where you build the backbone of your presentation to make sure that all the formatting and slides are correctly set up.

 The Slide Master is beyond the scope of this series on PowerPoint shortcuts, but I walk you through everything you need to know about it in the Slide Master Survival Guide as part of my PowerPoint Crash Course here.